marihachi/PathResolvableArchive/README.md

 **Table 1 Structure of PRA file**
 </center>

-The format of the MetaData is below:
+The format of the MetaData as follows:

 ```json
 {